CITY OF WATER DAY

 Ke Aloha Outrigger will be hosting a variety of events at Hoboken Cove to celebrate City of Water Day in Hoboken, New Jersey.

-Following the beach cleanup, will be the opening of our Na 'Ohana O Ke Kai Festival (Families of the Ocean) from 11AM to 3PM featuring Hawaiian and Pacific Island themed arts and crafts, educational programming, chanting and hula that reflect the themes of carrying for our water and to Malama Honua (Care for Island Earth).
+Following the beach cleanup, will be the opening of our Na 'Ohana O Ke Kai Festival (Families of the Ocean) from 10AM to 4PM featuring Hawaiian and Pacific Island themed arts and crafts, educational programming, hula and outrigger canoeing inspire the Pacific Islanders who thrive on their waterways.

 The event is free but we welcome contributions to the donation jar to help support the program.
 This event is in partnership with Hoboken Cove Community Boathouse, Fund for a Better Waterfront, and Resilience Paddle Sports who will also feature a variety of activities in Hoboken's Maxwell Place Park.